wso2/docs-is/en/docs/using-wso2-identity-server/account-Locking-by-Failed-Login-Attempts.md

         file, will not be picked up.

-2. Start the Identity Server and log into the management console using your tenant credentials.
+2.  <a name= "failedloginattempts"></a> Start the Identity Server and log into the management console using your tenant credentials.

     !!! tip